Latent Defects Insurance (LDI)

 You can request a quote in under 60 seconds by enquiring now

-When you insure the construction of a building, whether new or an existing building, it isn’t necessarily over when the construction process is completed.
-Failures in design, materials, or workmanship can go undetected for several months or even years, when latent defects cause issues within the building and potentially compromise fire safety systems.
+When you insure the construction of a building, whether new or an existing building, the process doesn’t end when construction is completed.
+Failures in design, materials, or workmanship can go undetected for months or years, when latent defects cause issues within the building and potentially compromise fire safety systems.

 This post-completion latent defect insurance cover is available for 15 years from the building’s completion certification date under the Building Safety Act 2022, which is brilliant for property owners.
 It can also cover up to the full value of rebuilding the property if required.